 Conflict aggression, formerly called dominance aggression, can be a scary and difficult behavior for dog owners to manage.
-It occurs in puppies and often involves a dog testing the limits of who is in charge—you or the puppy—of food, treats, furniture, or toys.
-While it can be a challenge, if you can understand the cause, there are steps you can take to correct the behavior before it gets out of hand.
+It occurs in puppies and often involves a dog testing the limits of who—you or the puppy—is in charge of food, treats, furniture, or toys.
+While it may be a challenge, if you can understand the cause, there are steps you can take to correct the behavior before it gets out of hand.

 What Is Conflict Aggression in Puppies?

 Dog owners may assume that any type of growling is a dominance aggression problem.
-However, there are many kinds of dog aggression and they are categorized by the causes; conflict aggression is one of the more common types that affect first-time puppy owners.
-That may be due to a misunderstanding of canine communication.
+However, there are many kinds of dog aggression, and they're categorized by the causes.
+Conflict aggression is one of the more common types that affect first-time puppy owners, and it may be due to a misunderstanding of canine communication.

 Conflict aggression includes guarding food and toys or other objects.
 It typically occurs when the dog believes its “place” in the family is threatened, causing it to try to put people back in line.
 This type of aggression very quickly gets worse if you punish the puppy.

-Female dogs can act with conflict aggression, too.
-When this happens as a pup, consult a veterinary behaviorist before having her fixed.
-Conflict aggressive intact female dogs tend to get worse if they are spayed, so consider all your options!
+Female dogs can act with conflict aggression too.
+When this happens to your pup, consult a veterinary behaviorist before having her fixed.
+Conflict-aggressive intact female dogs tend to get worse if they're spayed, so consider all your options.

-For instance, when snarls chase away a threat, the pup learns to use aggression as a way to avoid or prevent a repeat of the upsetting experience.
-They can then become the first to aggress (scare off the person who might steal my food!) when faced with similar triggers.
+For instance, when snarls chase away a threat, the puppy learns to use aggression as a way to avoid or prevent a repeat of the upsetting experience.
+The pup can then become the first to aggress (attempt to scare off the person who might "steal my food") when faced with similar triggers.

-Idiopathic means that a cause for the aggression cannot be identified.
-This type of aggression is characterized by the dog transforming from happy to Cujo in a heartbeat.
-It may show clear signs of submission but still attacks with excessive aggression that is out of sync with the situation.
+Idiopathic means that a cause for the aggression can't be identified.
+This type of aggression is characterized by the dog transforming from happy to threatening in a heartbeat.
+It may show clear signs of submission but still attacks with excessive aggression that's out of sync with the situation.

-Idiopathic aggression most often affects young dogs who are one to three years old and is frequently misdiagnosed as dominant aggression.
-Some behaviorists believe idiopathic aggression more closely resembles status-related aggression but that the often poorly socialized aggressor misunderstands canine communication and attacks inappropriately.
+Idiopathic aggression most often affects young dogs that are 1 to 3 years old and is frequently misdiagnosed as dominant aggression.
+Some behaviorists believe that idiopathic aggression more closely resembles status-related aggression but that the often poorly socialized aggressor misunderstands canine communication and attacks inappropriately.

 In such cases, pet owners must be vigilant and always supervise the dog.
-Manage it with muzzles, if needed, and teach the dog to “go to bed” into a crate or other safe time-out area.
+Manage it with muzzles, if needed, and teach the dog to “go to bed” in a crate or other safe timeout area.
 Drug therapy from a veterinary behaviorist may benefit the dog as well.